MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/installation.md

 ### Use a virtual environment

-Create a virtual environment at the project root.
+Create a virtual environment at the project root - this is used to isolate project packages from the global packages.

 ```sh
 $ python3 -m venv venv
 ```

-Activate it.
+Activate the environment.

 ```sh
 $ source venv/bin/activate
 ```

-Install `mkdocs` from the project dependencies list.
+Install `mkdocs` - this is covered in the project dependencies file.

 ```sh
 $ cd docs
 $ pip install -r requirements.txt
 ```

 ### Install globally